IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ### Supplied Azure pipeline templates

-The directory [templates](templates/) contains additional [Azure pipeline templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes#parameters-to-select-a-template-at-runtime) that implement actions that are leveraged by the core pipeline template to provide a central control over the tagging and release deployment process.
+The directory [templates](templates/) contains additional [Azure pipeline templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes#parameters-to-select-a-template-at-runtime) that implement actions used in the main pipeline template.
+This approach helps to keep central control over the tagging and release deployment process.
 Please review the templates with your Azure administrator and adjust the reference within the [azure-pipelines.yml](azure-pipelines.yml#L32) file.

 The tagging process implemented in the template leverages the [AZ REST command of the Azure DevOps CLI](templates/tagging/createReleaseCandidate.yml#L33) to connect with the existing permissions of the pipeline build user to the Azure repository to create the release candidate and the final release tag.
 Azure DevOps CLI needs to be available on the installed Azure agents.